dougbw/PowerShell-PsAzureCli/README.md

  * Azure Kubernetes Service (Preview): Currently supported through az CLI only
  * Various others which I am not going to list right now...

-It is fairly basic, but provides a simple approach when it comes to performing actions supported by the az CLI which are not supported in Azure PowerShell.
+It is a really basic implementation, but  it does provides a simple approach when it comes to performing actions which are supported by the az CLI but not in Azure PowerShell.

-Features:
+# Features:
 * Run any az CLI command easily in PowerShell
 * Command parameters are defined using a hashtable
 * Command switches are defined using an array
-* Command responses can be parsed and returned as powershell objects
+* Command responses can be parsed and returned as PowerShell objects
 * Switch for disabling SSL validation to support a proxy, useful for debugging requests and responses

+# Cmdlets
+* **Install-AzCli**: Installs the **az cli** if it is not present
+* **Invoke-AzureCli**: Executes an **az cli** command

-Installation:
+# Installation:
 ```
 Install-Module -Name PsAzureCli
 ```

-Setup:
+# Setup:

 Basically import the module, then authenticate with Azure, and point it at the desired subscription.
 ```